vitalab/vitalab.github.io/deep-learning/_posts/2017-10-02-deep-pyramid-resnet.md

 ## Model

-This model is a regular resnet but the numbers of feature maps in each layers are calculted by a formula formula.
+This model is a regular resnet but the numbers of feature maps in each layers are calculted by a formula.

 ![](/deep-learning/images/dpyres/eq2.png)
 ![](/deep-learning/images/dpyres/eq3.png)